Psychedelic Therapy 6

 The dark-patch lunar craters inside the center of the circular moon stop moving, and the bottom half of the moon has light-green sparkles flickering in slow motion.

-I open my eyes to the tribal music playing from a loud Bluetooth speaker.
+I open my eyes to the tribal music playing.

 “Mother Ayahuasca, let me feel the strength of the shamans in the cosmos,” I declare assertively to myself.